JCMedinaG/Tableau-Project/README.md

 ## Assessment

-Your final product will be assessed on the following metrics:
+final product will be assessed on the following metrics:

 * Analytic Rigor